 M: "Yes, definitely one day for sure!
 OK, hmmmm...are you hired to speak as an expert on the topic of EMDR anywhere?"

-M: "Let's hold a good space for you getting paid for your EMDR expertise one day soon!
-For now we will book mark on that topic and let's stay focused on filling these gaps as this is your stated goal for today."
+M: "Let's hold a good space for you getting paid for your EMDR expertise one day soon.
+For now we will book mark on that topic and let's stay focused on filling these gaps as this is your stated goal for today.
 OK, hmmm..do you have a book that you have written?
-The reason I am asking all of these questions is because I am gently assessing so that we can team up and figure out what sets you as a higher fee therapist in your area and add that to your marketing information."
+The reason I am asking all of these questions is because I am assessing what is going on in your practice, and so that we can team up and figure out what sets you as a higher fee therapist in your area and add that to your marketing information."